azimuttapp/azimutt/libs/serde-aml/docs/entity.md

 #### Index and constraint

-Entity attributes may have constraints and AML allows to define them, but not with as much details as SQL do.
+Entity attributes may have constraints and AML allows defining them, though not as detailed as SQL.

 They come in this order: primary key, unique, index, check and relation, but most of the time you will have just one per attribute ^^